Trying to set your New Year’s Resolutions but struggling? We’ve got you!

 10) Move more.

 Move that body, bulldoggers!
 You already know that exercise is good for you, so we won’t lecture you with the details, but… do it.
-Add some new arm workouts to your routine, talk more walks with your family, do some stretching while you watch TV at night, or explore different kinds of full body workouts.
+Add some new arm workouts to your yoga routine — or even some core exercises.
+Take more walks with your family, do some stretching while you watch TV at night, or explore different kinds of full body workouts.

-While there’s no right or wrong way to work out, we would like to remind you that bulldog yoga is an excellent way to move more in the new year, especially since you can stream bulldog online classes wherever you are!
+While there’s no right or wrong way to work out, we would like to remind you that Bulldog’s online yoga classes are an excellent way to move more in the new year, especially since you can stream bulldog online classes wherever you are!

 Consider any of these New Year’s resolutions for the best 2020 possible.